-Getting first tracks on fresh corduroy is a satisfying feeling, but it’s fluffy powder that skiers really dream about.
-Yes, those deep, untouched stashes that make the most dedicated souls get up and out the door in the wee hours, when everyone else is enjoying another hour of sleep, before getting ready for the day.
-The Utah backcountry beckons with guaranteed powder turns (even well after a storm), great views, no crowds or lift lines, and varied terrain options.
+Getting first tracks on fresh corduroy is a satisfying feeling, but it’s fluffy powder that skiers really dream of — those deep, untouched stashes that make the most dedicated souls get up and out the door in the wee hours, when everyone else is enjoying another hour of sleep before getting ready for the day.
+The Utah backcountry beckons with guaranteed powder turns (even well after a storm), great views, no crowds or lift lines and varied terrain options.

-Here are some of the best options for Utah back country exploration via snowcat.
+Here are some of the best options for Utah cat skiing this winter.

 Powder Mountain Cat Skiing

 With affordable and flexible cat-skiing options, Powder Mountain has quietly established itself as one of the premier cat skiing resorts in the country.
 Considering that Pow Mow has more than 8,464 acres, the most space of any ski resort in the United States, you’ll want to get out beyond the groomers to truly experience it.
 Unguided snowcat rides head to the top of Lightning Ridge and Cobabe Canyon, and you can get on with a punch pass, or add-on fees per ride with a lift or season pass.
 But because it’s not your private snowcat, sometimes you have to wait in line.
 Another option is to head out for the day with a guide and up to 11 fellow powder seekers to access more than 3,000 acres of backcountry terrain, including untracked bowls, glades and chutes.
 Lunch and avalanche equipment are provided.
 (Read: “Another Day in Powadise”)

 Last season, in partnership with Whisper Ridge, Powder Mountain began offering guided snowcat expeditions accessing more than 70,000 acres of Whisper Ridge’s privately owned backcountry, with 60 seats available daily (depending on conditions).
 Breakfast, lunch and snacks are provided.